eraybasar/pesdk-docs/_guides/ios/v7/introduction/configuration.md

 ### Changing icons

 You can register a block using the `PESDK.bundleImageBlock` property which gets called once for each icon that is used by the SDK.
-The block is passed the name of the image and within the block you should return your desired icon for the given name.
+The block is passed with the name of the image and within the block you should return your desired icon for the given name.
 Please note that the icons that you return should have the same dimensions as the default icons to ensure the best user experience.

 ### Selecting menu items